 PDUs are available in both AC and DC models to match the power in use at different kinds of sites.

 These are typically either 19 inches or 23 inches in width.
-Height can vary from PDU to PDU, but most are just one "rack unit" high.
+Height will vary depending on the capacity of your PDU, but most are just one rack unit.
 This translates to about 1.75 inches.

 Switching opens up a whole new world of remote management possibilities for your servers and other devices.
 Now, with a few clicks or keystrokes, you can remotely reboot servers, activate backup systems, power devices down ahead of a flood or other natural disaster, and perform other valuable power control functions.

 This is why a switched PDU greatly enhances your ability to remotely manage power to your devices.
 You have more control over your devices remotely than you would normally.